afsalthaj/myblog/posts/2018-04-16-monad-transformers.markdown

 We have a type called Compose that can be constructed using two type constructors f and g.
 This means kind of compose is `(* -> *) -> (* -> *) -> (*) -> *`

+Let's spit out a few Haskell here because it's always good to get around understanding these concepts in Haskell.

 We are going to define `Compose` in Haskell and try to create instances of `Applicative`, `Functor` and `Monad` for `Compose`

+If you are not familiar with the syntax then all you need to understand here is `Compose[F[_], G[_], A]` cannot have an instance of
+`Monad` unless we know more about `G[_]`.

 ``` haskell